syyePhenomenol/RandoMapMod/README.md

     - "Off Route": Toggle behaviour when going off-route to keep route/cancel route/reevaluate route.
 - "Misc.
 Options":
     - "Item Compass Mode": Toggle item compass between pointing to reachable items/reachable items with sequence break/all items
+    - "Quick Map Compass": When Quick Map is open in Transition Mode, show compasses pointing to reachable unchecked transitions only/all transitions in the current room.
     - "Show Area Names": Toggle showing area names on the world map
     - "Show Next Areas": Toggle showing names/arrows for adjacent map areas on the quick map
     - "Show Map Markers": Toggle showing map markers.
 You still need to buy the map markers to see them with this setting on.